AI For Orthodontists

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.

-iando.ai picks up right away, confirms whether the caller is a parent, adult patient, existing patient, transfer patient, dentist referral, or general inquiry, and captures the reason for the call.
+iando.ai picks up right away, confirms whether the caller is a parent, adult patient, existing patient, transfer patient, dentist referral, or second-opinion inquiry, and captures the reason for the call.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.